 For Business Visa Processing

-Turn to Attorney Yakzan for business visa processing needs in Tampa, Florida.
+Turn to Attorney Yakzan for business visa processing needs in Washington, DC.
 He has represented clients from around the world in their petitions for their L, T, N, O, R, P, and E visas.
 He has also helped people with their employment-based immigrant visa petitions.

-Attorney Ahmad Yakzan of The American Dream Law Office, PLLC is your first choice for a business visa lawyer in St. Pete and Tampa, Florida.
+Attorney Ahmad Yakzan of The American Dream Law Office, PLLC is your first choice for a business visa lawyer in Washington, DC.
 The E visa is a great option for international traders and international investors who are looking for a lower investment amount.

 This type of visa is open to international traders and investors from certain countries who have treaties with the United States.
 Some of these treaties require certain amounts of investment and are limited in duration.
 Hiring an E-visa attorney like Attorney Ahmad Yakzan increases your chances of submitting and getting your visa approved by the Service.

 Nationality of the E Treaty Enterprise

 A person entering the US as an E treaty investor or trader has to be a national of a treaty enterprise.
 In an employee’s case, he/she and the treaty enterprise must be from the same treaty country.
 The country of incorporation is irrelevant to the application.
 All that matters is the nationality of the trader or investor.

 Lawful permanent residents may not be counted towards nationality.
 The nationality used to enter the US is the one that is used at the time of the application.

 Trade is defined as the international exchange of goods between the US and the treaty country of which the trader is a citizen of.
 Goods could be tangible and nontangible products and services.
 The trade must also be ongoing and in existence and the applicant must show that it was at the time of the application.
 Employees of the trading company can be new hires but must be treaty nationals.